Jami' al-tawarikh: Khalili folios

 The portion in the Khalili Collection of Islamic Art, where it is referred to as MSS 727, contains 59 folios, 35 of them illustrated.
 Until sold in 1980 it was owned by the Royal Asiatic Society in London.
 The collector David Khalili has described it as one of his two favourite objects out of the 35,000 he has collected.
 It is a different section of the History than that of the Edinburgh version, possibly from a different copy.
 Each page measures 43.5 by 30 cm (slightly different dimensions to the Edinburgh portion due to different models copied).
-According to Blair's description of the collection, "Two major sections were lost after division: thirty-five folios (73-107) covering the life of Muhammad up to the caliphate of Hisham, and thirty folios (291–48) going from the end of the Khwarazmshahs to the middle of the section on China.
+According to Sheila Blair's description of the collection, "Two major sections were lost after division: thirty-five folios (73-107) covering the life of Muhammad up to the caliphate of Hisham, and thirty folios (291–48) going from the end of the Khwarazmshahs to the middle of the section on China.
 The latter may have been lost accidentally, but the former block may have been jettisoned deliberately because it had no illustrations.
 The folios about the life of the Prophet were further jumbled, and four were lost.
 The final three folios (301–303) covering the end of the section on the Jews were also lost, perhaps accidentally, but judging from the comparable section in MS.H 1653, they had no illustrations and may also have been discarded."

 The manuscript was brought to Western attention by William Morley, who discovered it in 1841 while he was cataloguing the collection of the Royal Asiatic Society in London.
 For some time this collection was displayed in the King's Library of the British Museum.
 It includes twenty illustrations, plus fifteen pages with portraits of the emperors of China.
 The text covers the history of Islam, the end of China's history, the history of India, and a fragment from the history of the Jews.
 The work of the Painter of Luhrasp and Master of Alp Arslan is again evident.
 Some differences in style can be observed, but these can be attributed to the difference in date.
-A new painter appears for the portraits of Chinese leaders, which uses special techniques that seem to mimic those of Yuan mural painters (according to S. Blair): an attention to line and wash, and the use of black and bright red.
+A new painter appears for the portraits of Chinese leaders, which uses special techniques that seem to mimic those of Yuan mural painters (according to Sheila Blair): an attention to line and wash, and the use of black and bright red.
 This artist seems to be very familiar with China.
 The folios are dated 1314, and it was transcribed and illustrated in Tabriz under the supervision of Rashid al-Din.